 Work in Progress

 The first thing to remember is that “Work in Progress” and “Work in Progress limit” are not the same thing.
 “Work in Progress limit” is a Scrum team policy they decided to put on individual phases.
-Different phases, usually represented in the form of columns on the Kanban board, and may have different “Work in Progress limit”.
+Different phases, usually represented in the form of columns on the Kanban board, may have different “Work in Progress limit”.
 In typical situations, “Work in Progress” is less than or equal to “Work in Progress Limit”.
-Although in general reducing the “Work in Progress” increase the overall efficiency, but it is not guaranteed and not always be the case.
+Although in general reducing the “Work in Progress” increases overall efficiency, it is not guaranteed and not always be the case.

 Cycle Time

 This can be usually referring as “Lead time” or “Flow time”.
-Service Level Expectation (SLE), which forecast when an item will be completed probabilistically, is calculated from the Cycle time.
-However, if the project is new and there is no historical cycle time data is available, then it can be guessed.
+Service Level Expectation (SLE), which forecasts when an item will be completed probabilistically, is calculated from the Cycle time.
+However, if the project is new and there is no historical cycle time data available, then it can be guessed.

 Work Item Age